michal-g/Notebooks-to-Packages/README.md

 3. **Packages**
     - how packages are designed in Python
-    - possible ways to structure your packahe
+    - possible ways to structure your package
     - creating package infrastructure
     - sharing your package with the world